 - reduce your lawn area, as some introduced species prefer a simple, open garden structure without dense shrubbery

 - introduce water, like a bird bath, to encourage birds to feel safe.

 - create a sense of security by providing protective shrubs and undergrowth.

 - add prickly plants to provide safety and shelter from predators

 - block any holes in your roof and gutters to prevent the entry of Indian Mynas, an exotic species that can push out native birds.

 For more information, visit the Birds in Backyards website.

 I’ve found an injured animal

-If you need help with sick, injured or orphaned native wildlife, phone South Oakleigh Wildlife Shelter immediately on 0411 600 591.
+If you need help with sick, injured or orphaned native wildlife, please use the Victorian Government’s Help for Injured Wildlife Tool to find the best help near you.
 Remember to approach injured animals carefully, as fear and pain can cause aggressive or unpredictable behaviour.